A better option for the tiniest babies

 The new procedure works by creating a small incision in the patient's thigh and guiding the device through blood vessels to reach the heart.
 The device is incredibly thin, as small as 3 millimeters, which allows it to smoothly seal the duct opening without causing any obstruction.

-The procedure requires a multidisciplinary team to ensure the safety and health of the newborns.
 Due to the novelty of this procedure, UI staff received specialized training, as it is unlike other heart operations completed in the state.

 When Race Fuller was born at 23 weeks he weighed just 1 pound and was immediately in critical condition due to PDA.
 His UI care team advised that the best option for his treatment was the Amplatzer Piccolo device, considering his small size.

 Before this device became available, the only option was surgery, which comes with a higher risk of vocal cord paralysis, collapsed lungs, and other serious issues.

 "The direct surgical complications that can happen, either trauma or other significant deterioration, are much less likely with this device," says Patrick McNamara, MD, director of the neonatology division in the Stead Family Department of Pediatrics.